 Some people can also receive other vaccines for free due to their health, lifestyle or work.
 Consult your doctor or CLSC to find out which vaccines you are eligible to receive for free.

 Vaccines covered by the Québec Immunization Program are given free of charge to eligible persons.

 Other vaccines may be recommended.
 Some of these vaccines are not free.

 The procedure to follow in order to get vaccinated varies by region.

 To find out how to proceed and where to get vaccinated, contact your CLSC or your doctor.
 To know their contact info, see the Finding a Resource section.
 You can also call Info-Santé 811 to know the vaccination location nearest you.

-Do not forget to bring your immunisation card with you to the appointment.
-The immunisation card is generally given at birth or at the first vaccination appointment.
+Do not forget to bring your immunization card with you to the appointment.
+The immunization card is generally given at birth or at the first vaccination appointment.

 Make sure your vaccination is always up to date.
 If you go on a trip, you can also consult a vaccination clinic specialising in travel health.
 To find contact info for travel health clinics, contact your CLSC or your regional public health authority.
 You can also visit the Health Canada Travel Health page.

 On June 1, 2019, changes will be made to Québec’s immunization schedule.
 To find out more, go to the Changes to the immunization schedule section.

 The Québec immunization schedule includes vaccines offered free of charge under the Québec Immunization Program.
 Other vaccines may be recommended due to health condition, lifestyle, work, activity or travel.